Rudra-Sankha-Sinhamahapatra/Learning-Something/python/fastapi/app10/README.md

-# FastAPI Auth Example
+# AI Ticket Resolver

-This project is a FastAPI application with user authentication (signup & signin) using PostgreSQL, SQLAlchemy, Pydantic, and bcrypt.
+This project is a FastAPI application with user authentication and a ticketing system.
+It integrates AI (via Groq API) to automatically answer user tickets in the background.

 ## Tech Stack